 Baby products tend to be durable, which is ironic as they typically aren’t used for long.
 It’s therefore easy to find bargains by making second-hand purchases – and you’ll also be doing your bit for the environment, too.

-Check local selling pages on social media for items you could use – just be certain to do some research and check the item for any potential hazards prior to purchasing.
+Check local selling pages on social media for items you could use – be certain to do some research and check the item for any potential hazards before purchasing.
 Certain items should never be purchased second-hand – car seats, for example.
-It’s impossible to tell if a car seat has been involved in an accident which could potentially weaken the seat.
+It’s impossible to tell if a car seat has been involved in an accident that could weaken the seat.
 Other items, such as toys, should be fine.

 9) Tell Friends and Family What You Need

-If you’ve just had a new addition to the family, it’s likely that friends and relatives will rally round to bring gifts for your new baby.
+If you’ve just had a new addition to the family, friends and relatives will likely rally around to bring gifts for your new baby.
 Don’t let them shop blindly – let them know what you would find most useful, what you already have and what you don’t want.
 Some sites, like Amazon, offer free gifts and discounts when you set up a “wish list” for your new baby, from which friends and family can make purchases on your behalf.

 10) Holiday Out of Season